 Horticulture is a field of plant agriculture that focuses on garden crops.
 It includes the cultivation and use of plants for food, comfort, and beauty.
 Landscape Horticulture specializes in the cultivation and use of plants to beautify the outdoor environment.
 It integrates landscape design elements with the cultivation of ornamental gardens.

 A Landscape Designer typically works on residential projects.
 They may have earned a degree and/or professional certifications within the industry.
 Designers focus on the overall aesthetics and function of the landscape project, and usually have specialized plant knowledge and gardening experience.
-They can illustrate conceptual plans and images to support better communication through visualization.
+They can illustrate conceptual plans and images to support better communication with visual tools.

 A Landscape Architect is licensed by the state to create construction plans and documentation for a wide range of clients, from residential, to large corporate, or even government projects.
 They have knowledge of laws and regulations related to grading and drainage, building construction, and energy usage.
 An architect will be able to provide certified construction documents.